tomislaveric/StravaApi/README.md

 # StravaSwiftSDK

 This is an **!unofficial & WIP!** easy to use StravaSDK written in Swift for iOS and macOS.
 It uses async/await for the requests.
-It handles the OAuth authentication with another swift package i wrote (OAuth).
-It will have all API endpoints implemented.
-And all models.
+It handles the OAuth authentication with another swift package i wrote ([OAuth](https://github.com/tomislaveric/oauth)).
+It will have all API endpoints implemented and all models.

 ### Currently working API endpoints
 - [x] `GET /athlete/activities`